Hot Patio Contest & Guide

 SOCIAL MEDIA POWERED: Participants can share their results on social media to snag their friends and family’s attention, increasing your reach.

-DIGITAL + SOCIAL + PRINT = multiple exposures of your brand to our core audience.
+DIGITAL + SOCIAL + PRINT + E-BLAST = multiple exposures of your brand to our core audience.

 The Quiz Package includes the following online and print features: